Masonj1/Tanks/Tanks/README.txt

     - Created method to draw tanks and their turrets

     - Incorporated sounds into game events
+    - Created a method for computer controlled tanks for one player mode

 Font: Zorque by Typodermic Fonts